SparkyVT/HPR-Rocket-Flight-Computer/README.txt

 OPTION 4: Try your hand at assembling the Frankenstein-board yourself.
 This is a single bare-board with no breakouts attached.
 You will need to reflow the GNSS chip and hand-solder approximately 30 components.
 Instructions included.
 Contact me for for a bare-board.

-OPTION 5: Purchase a fully assembled and tested ground station.
+OPTION 5: Contact me for a fully assembled and tested ground station.
 Includes ground unit with 2 radios and 20x4 LCD mounted in a custom form-fitting box.